biosimulations/biosimulations/docs/concepts/conventions/simulation-run-logs.md

 Simulation tools are encouraged to flush logs of the execution of COMBINE/OMEX archives upon each of the following events:

-- **Start of the execution of the COMBINE/OMEX archive**.
-After this event, the status of the archive should be `RUNNING`, the status of each SED document and SED element that the simulation tool is capable of executing should be QUEUED, and the status of each SED document and SED element that the simulation tool is not capable fo executing should be SKIPPED.
+- Start of the execution of the COMBINE/OMEX archive.
+After this event, the status of the archive should be `RUNNING`, the status of each SED-ML document and SED-ML element that the simulation tool is capable of executing should be `QUEUED`, and the status of each SED-ML document and SED-ML element that the simulation tool is not capable fo executing should be `SKIPPED`.
-- **Start of the execution of each SED document**.
+- Start of the execution of each SED-ML document.
 This event should change the status of the document to `RUNNING`.
-- **Start of the execution of each SED task**.
+- Start of the execution of each SED-ML task.
 This event should change the status of the task to `RUNNING`.
-- **End of the execution of each SED task**.
+- End of the execution of each SED-ML task.
 If the task succeeded, its status should be changed to `SUCCEEDED`.
 In addition, all data sets, curves, and surfaces which can now be generated should be generated, and their status should be changed to `SUCCEEDED`.
-The status of the parent reports and plots should be set to SUCCEEDED if all of their data sets, curves, and surfaces have been generated, or `RUNNING` if some of their data sets, curves, and surfaces cannot yet be generated because they depend on tasks which have not yet been executed.
+The status of the parent reports and plots should be set to `SUCCEEDED` if all of their data sets, curves, and surfaces have been generated, or `RUNNING` if some of their data sets, curves, and surfaces cannot yet be generated because they depend on tasks which have not yet been executed.
 If the task failed, its status should be changed to `FAILED`, and the status of all data sets, curves, surfaces, reports, and plots which depend on the task should be changed to `FAILED`.
-- **End of the execution of each SED document**.
+- End of the execution of each SED-ML document.
 If all of the task and outputs in the document succeeded, the document's status should be changed to `SUCCEEDED`.
 Otherwise, the document's status should be changed to `FAILED`.

-By the end of the execution of a COMBINE/OMEX archive, the status of each SED document, task, report, plot, data set, curve, and surface should be one of `SUCCEEDED`, `SKIPPED`, or `FAILED`.
+By the end of the execution of a COMBINE/OMEX archive, the status of each SED-ML document, task, report, plot, data set, curve, and surface should be one of `SUCCEEDED`, `SKIPPED`, or `FAILED`.

 ## Recommended resources for building logs of the execution of COMBINE/OMEX archives

 Below are helpful tools for building logs of the execution of COMBINE/OMEX archives:

 - [BioSimulators utils](https://docs.biosimulators.org/Biosimulators_utils/) is a Python library which provides functions for generating reports to the above specifications.
 - [capturer](https://pypi.org/project/capturer/) is a Python library for capturing standard output and standard error streams.